braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify.md

 - If the email address or phone number is __not__ associated with a user profile in Braze, Braze generates an alias-only user with a Shopify alias object.
 	- If these alias-only users eventually become identified, Braze customers must assign an external ID to the alias-only profile by calling the [Users Identify endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_identify/).

-## Using Shopify Data in Braze
+## Using shopify data in braze
 Once you've completed your integration, take a look at our next Shopify article [here]({{site.baseurl}}/partners/message_orchestration/channel_extensions/ecommerce/shopify/use_cases/) to learn how to use Shopify data in Braze for personalization and segmentation in your campaigns and Canvases.

 ## Troubleshooting

-{% details Why is my Shopify app install still pending? %}
+{% details why is my shopify app install still pending? %}
 Your install may still be pending for one of the following reasons:
   - When Braze is setting up your Shopify webhooks
   - When Braze is communicating with Shopify